How to Secure Video Streaming for Your Enterprise

 3. Be as detailed as possible

 The right enterprise video platform allows you to implement access controls at a highly granular level.
-You can limit access to video content to ensure unauthorized viewers who do not need certain videos to complete their job functions are unable to consume content.
-Additionally, you can place time restrictions on their access privileges, placing restrictions on video access that further limit possible exposure to risk.
+You can limit access to video content to ensure unauthorized viewers who do not need certain videos to complete their job functions are unable to consume that content.
+Additionally, you can place time restrictions on their access privileges or limit video access to further reduce possible exposure to risk.

 4. Secure physical recording locations to prevent data leakage